chef/knife-google/README.md

 the `ssh-keygen` program.
 Open up the Metadata page from the GCE section of the cloud console.
-If it doesn't already exist, create a new `sshKeys` key and paste in your user's `~/.ssh/id_rsa.pub` file (make sure to prefix the entry with the username).
-An example entry should look something like this (note the prepended username of `adamed`:
+If it doesn't already exist, create a new `sshKeys` key and paste in your user's `~/.ssh/id_rsa.pub` file; make sure to prefix the entry with the username that corresponds to the username specified with the `-x` (aka `--ssh-user`) argument of the knife command or its default value of `root`.
+An example entry should look something like this -- notice the prepended username of `myuser`:

   ```
-  adamed:ssh-rsa AYAAB3Nwejwejjfjawlwl990sefjsfC5lPulcP4eZB+z1zcMF
+  myuser:ssh-rsa AYAAB3Nwejwejjfjawlwl990sefjsfC5lPulcP4eZB+z1zcMF
   76gTV4vojT/SWXymTfGpBL2KHTmF4jnGfEKPwjHIiLrZNHM2ISMi/atlKjOoUCVT
   AvUyjqqp3z2KVXSP9P50Kgf8JYWjjXKApiZHkJOHJZ8GGf7aTnRU9NEGLbQK6Q1k
   4UHbVG4ps4kSLWsJ7eVcu981GvlwP3ooiJ6YWcOX9PS58d4SNtq41/XaoLibKt/Y
   Wzd/4tjYwMRVcxJdAy1T2474vkU/Qr7ibFinKeJymgouoQpEGhF64cF2pncCcmR7
   zRk7CzL3mhcma8Zvwj234-2f3/+234/AR#@R#y1EEFsbzGbxOJfEVSTgJfvY7KYp
-  329df/2348sd3ARTx99 adamedwards@myhost
+  329df/2348sd3ARTx99 mymail@myhost
   ```

 ## Usage